rcl-coding/tutorial-csharp-advanced/lessons/lesson2.md

 ## Action Delegate

-The Action delegate is a built in delegate.
+The Action delegate is a built-in delegate.
 The Action delegate returns void.
 It can 0, 1 or many parameters.

 - Write the following code :